Zwemvest/kingmaker/docs/Places/Settlements/Thornhold.md

 aliases:
 ---
 # Thornhold
-The village of Thornhold was the largest settlement in the previous River Kingdom of Mosswater when that town fell to merrow.
-It claims the former territory, but faces competition from the Hellknight settlement of Fort Inevitable, which patrols the Crusader Road.
+The village of Thornhold was the largest settlement in the previous River Kingdom of [[Mosswater]] when that town fell to merrow.
+It claims the former territory, but faces competition from the [[Hellknights|Hellknight]] settlement of Fort Inevitable, which patrols the Crusader Road.